rahulpamaar/Tools/README.txt

 2) Restart sublime input and now open KeyBindings-user file using :
         Preferences -> KeyBindings-User

-3) Copy contents of SublKeyMap file(Present at Tools/SublEss directory) into it.
+3) Copy content of SublKeyMap file(Present at Tools/SublEss directory) into it.

 4) Now open Sublime Input Settings-User file using :
         Preferences -> Package Settings -> SublimeInput -> Settings-User

-5) Copy contents of SublInp file(Present at Tools/SublEss directory) into it.
+5) Copy content of SublInp file(Present at Tools/SublEss directory) into it.

 6) Now install gettc(TopCoder tool for offline practice) from here : https://github.com/seri/gettc